jacobwlaird/lol-data/README.md

 # LoL Data

-Small script I made to pull data from Riot Games API and store it into a database for later use.
+I made some scripts to pull from a public API and store the data into a database.
+I then made a front end to display that data and do some other things.
+Tried to learn some new things along the way.

-Adding a front end to this soon™
+Find it here: Paulzplace.asuscomm.com